CookInternational/Ozark-Gazette/README.md

 - Footer does not contain a duplicate News link beneath News.
 - CGN footer logo links to `https://www.cgnnews.net/`.
 - Footer tagline reads `Real-Time News.` then `Global Perspective.` on two lines.
-- `/news/` loads Ozark Gazette articles from the Ozark sheet.
+- `/news/` loads Ozark Gazette articles from the Ozark `Articles` tab.
+- `/archives/` loads older Ozark Gazette articles from the Ozark `Archives` tab where that page is present.
+- `/obituaries/` loads obituary rows from the Ozark `Obituaries` tab.
 - Weather page loads Weather articles from `ozark_articles`, not main CGN `articles`.
 - Markets Brief shell/header/footer render correctly.
 - Homepage CGN LIVE takes over the widget area when selected.